-An Indian Health Service; An Indian Tribe; A Tribal Organization; An Urban Indian Organization; or
+- An Indian Health Service:

+- 2. An Indian Tribe;

+- 3. A Tribal Organization;

+- 4. An Urban Indian Organization; or

-Services provided through referral under contract health services; to Covered Persons who are Indians as defined in this Policy.
+- 5. Services provided through referral under contract health services; to Members who are Indians as defined in this Group Policy.

+Indian Tribe means any Indian:

+- 1. Tribe:

+- 2. Band:

+- 3. Nation; or

-Indian Tribe means any Indian: Tribe; Band; Nation; or Other organized group or community, including:
+- 4. Other organized group or community, including:

-Any Alaska Native village; or Any regional or village corporation;
+- a.
+Any Alaska Native village; or

+- b.
+Any regional or village corporation;

 as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688; 43 U.S.C.
 1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

-Injury means physical damage to the Covered Person's body, caused directly and independently of all other causes.
+Injury means physical damage to the Member's body, caused directly and independently of all other causes.
 An Injury is not caused by an Illness, disease or bodily infirmity.

-In-Network Provider means a Covered Provider who has a participation contract in effect with the CO-OP's Network to provide services to Covered Persons under this Policy.
+In-Network Provider means a Covered Provider who has a participation contract in effect with the CO-OPC's Network to provide services to Members under this Policy.
 The In-Network Provider's participation contract must be in effect at the time services are provided for Covered Benefits in order for Covered Medical Expenses to be eligible for In-Network benefits.

-Inpatient or Inpatient Care means care and treatment provided to a Covered Person who has been admitted to a facility as a registered bed and who is receiving services, supplies and medications under the direction of a Covered Provider with staff and privileges at the facility.
+Inpatient or Inpatient Care means care and treatment provided to a Member who has been admitted to a facility as a registered bed and who is receiving services, supplies and medications under the direction of a Covered Provider with staff and privileges at the facility.
 Such facilities include:

-Hospitals, including state designated Critical Access Hospitals; Transitional care units; Skilled nursing facilities; Convalescent homes; or Freestanding inpatient facilities.
+- 1. Hospitals, including state designated Critical Access Hospitals;

+- 2. Transitional care units;

+- Skilled nursing facilities:

+- 4. Convalescent homes; or

+- 5. Freestanding inpatient facilities.

 Such facilities must be licensed or certified by the state in which it operates.